-19i.e., firms hire until the marginal product net of the hiring cost (k/q) is equal to the new hire wage.
+19I.e., firms hire until the marginal product net of the hiring cost (k/q) is equal to the new hire wage.

-$^{^{20}}$ e.g., take the matching function $m(u,\nu) = uv/\left(u^l + \nu^l\right)^{1/l}$, where u is the number of workers searching and ν is the number of vacancies, where we set l=0.5 (Hagedorn and Manovskii (2008) calibrate l=0.407), with a log production function subject to uniformly distributed multiplicative productivity shocks, CRRA utility and a coefficient of risk aversion of 2, $\delta=0.1$ (approximate annual separation rate in our German data), $\beta=0.9$, a replacement rate of 43%, and we calibrate k to yield an average period-2 unemployment rate of 7.5%.
-The standard deviation of unemployment in the region where the no-replacement constraint is binding is approximately twice that in the commitment model.
-The effect is smaller, however, under alternative parameterizations.
-With a Cobb-Douglas matching technology with $p(\theta) = M\theta^{\eta-1}$, $q(\theta) = M\theta^{\eta}$, where M=1/10 and $\eta=1/2$ (this is the same specification used in MM's example) and $v(c)=c^{0.5}$, and setting $\delta=0.3$ (appropriate for US annual data), we obtain a much smaller increase of approximately 25%.
-This result is partly attributable to a lower risk-sharing motive, but the higher separation rate means that in bad states, the incentive to bring in new hires at a lower wage is stronger.
+20E.g., take the matching function $m(u, \nu) = uv/(u^l + \nu^l)^{1/l}$, where u is the number of workers searching and ν is the number of vacancies, where we set l = 0.5 (Hagedorn and Manovskii (2008) calibrate l = 0.407), with a log production function subject to uniformly distributed multiplicative productivity shocks, CRRA utility and a coefficient of risk aversion of 2, $\delta = 0.1$ (approximate annual separation rate in our German data), $\beta = 0.9$, a replacement rate of 43%, and we calibrate k to yield an average period-2 unemployment rate of 7.5%.
+The standard deviation of unemployment in the region where the no-undercutting constraint is binding is approximately twice that in the unconstrained model.
+The effect is smaller, however, under then we show in Section A.1 of the Appendix that the reference wage in period 2, which determines the regime (and $w{2,2}$ when no undercutting does not bind), differs from w_1 .